Fattimo/hear-a-tale-awakening/README.md

   3. In Security → Database Access: Add new database user
   4. In Data Storage → Clusters: Find your cluster and click `Connect` → `Connect your application` and copy the connection string, set the username and password, and set this as `MONGO_DB` in `.env.local`
 - Create the `nextjs` database. (or choose another name, but make sure to change it in `.env.local`)
-- It's very helpful to install MongoDB Compass to see your database contents
+- It's very helpful to install MongoDB Compass to see your database contents!
+Just input the connection string from above, and you will be able to visually observe the database.

 ### Node